open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 ## Use cases for Recipients with hardware security tokens

 These use cases are useful, when Sender knows that Recipient has specific hardware security token, and knows the public key certificate which correspond to the asymmetric cryptographic key pair on that security token.
-KC, which can be decrypted only with Recipient's security token, may be transmitted alongside with the CDOC2 Container itself with the encrypted payload, or with the help of KCTS server.
+KC, which can be decrypted only with Recipient's security token, may be transmitted alongside with the CDOC 2.0 Container itself with the encrypted payload, or with the help of KCTS server.

-### UC.Client.01 — Encrypt CDOC2 container for sending to Recipient with a security token
+### UC.Client.01 — Encrypt CDOC 2.0 container for sending to Recipient with a security token

 **Use Case Context**
 : CDOC 2.0 Client Application adds Sender's chosen files into the CDOC 2.0 container and encrypts the container with CEK.
 CEK is encrypted with KEK, which is generated with key-agreement protocol between Sender and Recipient.